Prognosis of schizophrenia: Violence

 A review in 2012 showed that schizophrenia was responsible for 6 per cent of homicides in Western countries.
 Another wider review put the homicide figure at between 5 and 20 per cent.
 There was found to be a greater risk of homicide during first episode psychosis that accounted for 38.5 per cent of homicides.
 The association between schizophrenia and violence is complex.
 Homicide is linked with young age, male sex, a history of violence, and a stressful event in the preceding year.
 Clinical risk factors are severe untreated psychotic symptoms – untreated due to either not taking medication or to the condition being treatment resistant.
 A comorbid substance use disorder or an antisocial personality disorder increases the risk for homicidal behaviour by 8-fold, in contrast to the 2-fold risk in those without the comorbid disorders.
 Rates of homicide linked to psychosis are similar to those linked to substance misuse, and parallel the overall rate in a region.
 What role schizophrenia has on violence independent of substance misuse is controversial, but certain aspects of individual histories or mental states may be factors.

 Hostility is anger felt and directed at a person or group and has related dimensions of impulsiveness and aggression.
 When this impulsive-aggression is evident in schizophrenia neuroimaging has suggested the malfunctioning of a neural circuit that modulates hostile thoughts and behaviours that are linked with negative emotions in social interactions.
 This circuit includes the amygdala, striatum, prefrontal cortex, anterior cingulate cortex, insula, and hippocampus.
 Hostility has been reported during acute psychosis, and following hospital discharge.
 There is a known association between low cholesterol levels, and impulsivity, and violence.
 A review finds that people with schizophrenia, and lower cholesterol levels are four times more likely to instigate violent acts.
 This association is also linked to the increased number of suicides in schizophrenia.
 It is suggested that cholesterol levels could serve as a biomarker for violent and suicidal tendencies.

 A review found that just under 10 percent of those with schizophrenia showed violent behavior compared to 1.6 percent of the general population.
 An excessive risk of violence is associated with drugs or alcohol and increases the risk by as much as 4-fold.
 Violence often leads to imprisonment.
 Clozapine is an effective medication that can be used in penal settings such as prisons.
-However, a condition of benign ethnic neutropenia in many African-Americans excludes them from the use of clozapine, the most effective medication.
 Cognitive deficits are recognised as playing an important part in the origin and maintenance of aggression, and cognitive remediation therapy may therefore help to prevent the risk of violence in schizophrenia.